 Government hospitals in Delhi are heaving with patients each morning.
 Doctors finish at 1pm to have lunch, so the pressure is on to get seen before then.
 Visiting hospital is a family affair.
-The ratio of family supporters to patient might be as high as five to one.
+The ratio of family supporters to a patient might be as high as five to one.
 This adds up to hordes of people.

 The local hospital looked run down and in need of general refurbishment.
-It was very hot and there not many overhead fans stirring the stifling air.
+It was very hot and there were not many overhead fans stirring the stifling air.
 Security staff corralled the patients into queues.
 If they had not been policing the lines, everyone would just crowd in, as they do in the Metro or at the supermarket checkout.
 Some people clutched scarves over their faces to keep out any airborne pathogens and noxious odours.

-Away from the outpatients department, there were lots of corridors, linking hospital wards, departments and buildings which have been tacked onto the original design.
+Away from the outpatients’ department, there were lots of corridors, linking hospital wards, departments and buildings which have been tacked onto the original design.
 The walls were splattered with red-brown stains.
 This wasn’t blood, but spittle from paan chewers.
 The dirt looked ingrained.
 I thought that even deep cleaning would never get the place pristine.

 Family members provide a lot of the nursing care, but they are turfed out of the ward to allow the patients to get some rest or food.
 I saw small groups of people picnicking in the corridors.
-Meanwhile, orderlies wheeled large silver food trolleys containing lunch to the wards, just like the NHS when I was a junior doctor, before the era of chilled snack foods.
+Meanwhile, orderlies wheeled large stainless steel food trolleys containing lunch to the wards, just like the NHS when I was a junior doctor, before the era of chilled snack foods.

 There were very few wheelchairs, I noticed.
-Some patients had their own vintage three wheelers, powered by hand cranking.
+Some patients had their own vintage three-wheelers, powered by hand cranking.
 There were no children’s buggies or pushchairs.
 Children walked or were carried.
 I saw hardly any porters.
 Family members helped patients to move around in the hospital.

 I was visiting the obstetric department.
 As a male, I was not allowed to enter.
 I had to stand outside with the other expectant fathers-to-be.
 They all wanted to know about me.
 Who was my wife?
 Was she Indian or a foreigner?